-Bret Hart racked up an endless amount of accolades and accomplishments in his storied career, but it was his match against Tom Magee in 1986 that many consider being his most impressive achievement to date.
+Bret Hart racked up endless accolades and accomplishments in his storied career.
+However, his match against Tom Magee in 1986 may have been his most impressive achievement to date!

 Bret Hart and Tom Magee – One of Vince McMahon’s Biggest Misjudgements

 Bret Hart didn’t just say he was "the best there is, the best there was, and the best there ever will be" as a cute catchphrase.
 There was a real conviction behind it.

 Bret is one of the greatest wrestling talents in the business’s history, and countless fans and wrestlers of today revere him.